-Sent contact info to the AECID email to request the letter that states I have not received a scholarship from their organization during my 3 years in Spain (does not indicate you have received a scholarship at all, it just can’t be from them).
+I sent my contact info to the AECID email to request the letter that states I have not received a scholarship from their organization during my 3 years in Spain.
+This does not indicate you have received a scholarship at all, it just can’t be from them.

 I had to send an email to firstname.lastname@example.org with the following script and information:

-Quisiera pedir Certificado de la Dirección General de Asuntos y Asistencia Consulares, sobre si la estudiante con nombre, (insert your full name here), acreditó disponer de medios de vida propios o beca en el momento de presentar la solicitud de visado.
+Quisiera pedir al Certificado de la Dirección General de Asuntos y Asistencia Consulares, sobre si la estudiante con nombre, (insert your full name here), acreditó disponer de medios propios o beca en el momento de presentar la solicitud de visado.

 - Nombre y Apellidos

-•Una Dirección postal donde remitir el certificado (this would be your current address or if you are moving, put down a friend’s address where you know it will be received and not lost)
+- Una Dirección postal dónde remitir el certificado (this would be your current address or if you are moving, put down a friend’s address where you know it will not get lost or forgotten)

 June 28th, 2017

-Received a digital copy of the letter from the AECID (but for the second time as they spelled my legal name incorrectly)
+I received a digital copy of the letter from the AECID (actually for the second time since they spelled my legal name incorrectly).

 June 30th, 2017

-I finished my last and final-hopefully- day as an auxiliar at my school in Madrid and received both my letter of completion from my school in Canillejas and my first school in Coruña.
+I finished my last and final – hopefully- day as an auxiliar at my school in Madrid and received both my letter of completion from my school in Canillejas and my first school in A Coruña.
 I hadn’t received one from them during my first year but I kept in contact with my coordinator and she was happy to write up the letter.
-I received it by email and I printed off a copy of it.
+I received it via email and I printed off a copy of it.

 July 3rd, 2017

-On the morning of this day, I went to my bank here in Madrid to request a certified copy of one of my bank statements (with only 2 months worth of transactions, though I would recommend showing 3-4 months) but received a stamped copy of a regular statement instead.
-I also received both copies of the AECID letter this day.
+On the morning of this day, I went to my bank, ABANCA, here in Madrid to request a certified copy of one of my bank statements (with only 2 months’ worth of transactions, though I would recommend showing 3-4 months) but received a stamped copy of a regular statement instead.
+I also received both of the corrected copies of the AECID letter this day.